LPgenerator/django-db-mailer/docs/conf.rst

     )

     # Best practice is use mail messages with priorities with different queue
     # and worker.
-On this constant you can specify which queue will be using
+On this constants you can specify which queue will be using
-    # to send mail.
+    # to send msg.
 For the different work you need specify workers on settings
     # with tasks routing or etc. By default django-db-mailer used default
     # queue.
 Do not forget run celery working with specified queue.
     DB_MAILER_CELERY_QUEUE = 'default'
+    DB_MAILER_PUSH_QUEUE = 'default'
+    DB_MAILER_SMS_QUEUE = 'default'
+    DB_MAILER_TTS_QUEUE = 'default'

     # By default celery is enabled.
 If djcelery is not on INSTALLED_APPS,
     # this option is useless.
 When djcelery on INSTALLED_APPS, and you want